lerausenco/KBE-Prosjekt/README.md

 ![](Figures/Architecture.png)

 The database ontology is defined by Chairs.owl, which holds definitions for two classes, Order and Chair.
 Next, the factory_architect.py script serves for several purposes.
 The architect creates .dfa files from incoming orders by using the Chair_base.dfa file along with the 'features' files containing features that can be selected with the checkboxes.
 The features are stored as .txt files because they are only used to fill out the base .dfa file.
 The resulting output is the Chair_order.dfa file which can be viewed in Siemens NX.
-The factory_architect.py script also displays an order overview, and serves as a user interface for the production manager, who can use it to mark orders as complete.
+The factory_architect.py script also displays an order overview, and serves as a user interface for the production manager, who can use it to set the parameter limits.

 # Implementation
 ## Customer User Interface